-October 4, 2010 Agenda Item No. 8a (Discussion)
+December 6, 2010 Agenda Item No. 6a (Public Hearing)

-September 28, 2010
+November 29, 2010

-TO: Local Agency Formation Commission

-FROM: Keene Simonds, Executive Officer

-Brendon Freeman, Analyst

-SUBJECT: Concurrent Municipal Service Review and Sphere of Influence

-Update on County Service Area No. 4

-The Commission will receive a draft report from staff representing the agency's scheduled municipal service review and sphere of influence update for County Service Area No. 4.
-The draft report is being presented to the Commission for discussion in anticipation of future action.
+- TO: Local Agency Formation Commission - FROM: Keene Simonds, Executive Officer Brendon Freeman, Analyst - SUBJECT: Concurrent Municipal Service Review and Sphere of Influence Update on County Service Area No. 4 The Commission will receive a final report from staff representing the agency's scheduled municipal service review and sphere of influence update for County Service Area No. 4.
+The report is being presented to the Commission to receive and file.
+The Commission will also consider adopting resolutions confirming the determinative statements in the final report, including updating the sphere of influence with no changes.

-The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 directs Local Agency Formation Commissions (LAFCOs) to review and update each local agency's sphere of influence every five years as needed.
-Spheres are planning tools used by LAFCOs to demark the territory representing the affected agency's appropriate future service area and jurisdictional boundary within a specified time period.
+The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 directs Local Agency Formation Commissions (LAFCOs) to review and update each local agency's sphere of influence ("sphere") every five years as needed.
+Spheres are planning policies used by LAFCOs to demark the territory representing the affected agency's appropriate future service area and jurisdictional boundary within a specified time period.
 All jurisdictional changes and outside service extensions must be consistent with the affected agencies' spheres with limited exceptions.
 Sphere determinations may also lead LAFCOs to take other actions under their authority, such as initiating the formation or dissolution of a special district.
 LAFCOs must inform their sphere determinations by preparing municipal service reviews to consider the level, range, and need for governmental services within their county jurisdiction.
-LAFCOs must complete the municipal service review process prior to making related sphere determinations.
+LAFCOs must complete the municipal service reviews prior to making related sphere determinations.